Tjstretchalot/arango_crud/README.md

-encouraged that if you do not need to delete collections and databases on production these operations are disabled to help prevent developer error, which is done by setting `ARANGO_DISABLE_DATABASE_DELETE` and `ARANGO_DISABLE_COLLECTION_DELETE` to `true`.
+encouraged that if you do not need to delete collections and databases on production these operations are disabled to help prevent developer error, which is done by setting `ARANGO_DISABLE_DATABASE_DELETE` and `ARANGO_DISABLE_COLLECTION_DELETE` to `true` These environment variables are treated as `true` unless explicitly set to `false`.
 This is not a substitute for good backups and should not be considered a security feature.

 ```py
 # coll.force_delete()